jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

 valuetype CorrelationCoefficient {
   property correlation oftype decimal;

-  constraint minusOneToPlusOneRange: MinusOneToPlusOneRange(value = correlation);
+  constraint minusOneToPlusOneRange: MinusOneToPlusOneRange on correlation;
 }

 constraint MinusOneToPlusOneRange on decimal: value >= -1 and value <= 1;
 ```

-The syntax is kept flat rather than using arrays.
+The syntax is kept flat rather than using arrays in alignment with the [Jayvee Design Principles](https://jvalue.github.io/jayvee/docs/0.4.0/dev/design-principles#jayvee-manifesto).

 Despite referencing reusable constraints, the syntax also allows in-place constraint definition: